Palo Duro State Park

 At the trail head, there was a map and sign that recommended a gallon of water per person.
 We felt hydrated and decided we had enough water, so we ignored the recommendation and headed out.

 The topography was very beautiful and we stopped frequently to take pictures of everything.
 After about an hour of picture taking, we realized that we had only gone about 1 mile.
-We thought we'd better pick up the pace if we were going to make it to the lighthouse.
+We thought we would better pick up the pace if we were going to make it to the lighthouse.

-Along the way, we didn't see much wildlife, but we spotted this colorful aqua lizard that I believe is called a Mountain Boomer.
+Along the way, we did not see much wildlife, but we spotted this colorful aqua lizard that I believe is called a Mountain Boomer.

 As we approached mile two of our three mile hike to the lighthouse, the sun began to warm the air, but all is well and we continued on.

-We didn't see many people along the way.
+We did not see many people along the way.
 Most of the time you could look a mile in any direction and not see a soul.
 We had the place to ourselves.

 When we approached the base of the lighthouse, an older woman was sitting on a bench in the shade.
 We greeted her and made small talk about the weather and such while we prepared ourselves for the final leg of the hike up to the lighthouse.